Published on July 3, 2023

-Video Friday: New study finds a significant correlation between B vitamins and maintaining cognitive health, but only with higher levels of omega-3 fatty acid DHA in the blood
+Study finds a significant correlation between B vitamins and maintaining cognitive health, but only with higher levels of omega-3 fatty acid DHA in the blood — additional studies demonstrate cognitive benefits of getting enough omega-3s

-- Omega-3s, B vitamins, as well as vitamin D, magnesium, and other nutrients, have demonstrated potential protective effects for cognitive health
+- Omega-3s, B vitamins, as well as vitamin D, magnesium, and other nutrients, have demonstrated potential protective effects for cognitive health; another new study demonstrated significantly lowered risk of cognitive decline, dementia and Alzheimer’s disease especially associated with omega-3 fatty acid intake

 - The study showed that individuals with higher plasma DHA levels benefitted more from vitamin B12 and folic acid use compared to those with lower DHA levels